 - Whisk together the flour, baking soda, and salt in a bowl and set aside.
 Melt butter in a saucepan over medium heat.
 When the butter will begins to foam, make sure you start whisking to prevent any burning.
 After a couple of minutes, the butter will begin to brown on the bottom of the saucepan; continue to whisk and remove from heat as soon as the butter begins to brown and give off a nutty aroma.
 Immediately transfer the butter to a bowl to prevent burning.
 Set the butter in the refrigerator for 15-20 minutes or until room temperature.

-- Meanwhile mix together the dry ingredients.
+- Meanwhile mix together the dry ingredients (except the 2 sugars).

 - Chill your dough for 2 hours in the refrigerator, or place in freezer for 30 minutes if you are super eager.